1 min read

 How It Started

-We’ll be honest.
-The first time we tried a cold plunge, we lasted about 15 seconds.
-It was uncomfortable, shocking, and we questioned why anyone would do this voluntarily.
-But we kept hearing about the benefits from athletes, doctors, and friends who swore by it.
+The first session lasted about 15 seconds.
+It was uncomfortable and we questioned why anyone would do this voluntarily.
+We kept hearing about it from athletes, doctors, and friends who wouldn’t stop talking about it.

-So we committed to trying it for 30 days.
-By day 10, something shifted.
-By day 30, we were hooked.
+We committed to 30 days.
+Around day 10, we stopped dreading it.
+By day 30, we were rearranging our mornings to fit it in.

 What We Notice Every Morning